 Physicians can no longer accept honoraria from vendors for teaching or giving presentations, including payment for time, travel expenses, meals or social activities.
 All education funding on behalf of companies is directed to the group's continuing medical education programs.

-The rules were devised over six months and adopted last fall by the medical group's 39-member board
+The rules were devised over six months and adopted last fall by the medical group's 39-member board of directors.
+They went into effect in December.
+Kaiser Permanente health plan was not involved in the decision to adopt the new guidelines.

 The rules address the triad of "food, friendship and flattery" between doctors and pharmaceutical companies a phrase coined by Dr. David Blumenthal of Massachusetts General Hospital in a New England Journal of Medicine article published last October.